By bike, Maasai land & safaris

 Private 4x4 vehicle

-Jour 5 : Safari Parc Manyara – Mto Wa Mbu
+Day 5: Safari in Lake Manyara National Park – Mto Wa Mbu

 Manyara Park is part of the Rift Valley, its immense lake will allow you to discover colonies of pink flamingos and all other kinds of birds living on the edge of the lake.